IowaScaledEngineering/ise-docs/docs/Modular Signal System/Crossover/manual.md

 ## AUX DETECT Inputs

-In cases were you may need to trigger detection in a block manually, such as using the auxilliary contacts of a switch machine to detect an an open industry siding turnout off the mainline, you can wire directly into the AUX DETECT terminal block.
+In cases were you may need to trigger detection in a block manually, such as using the auxilliary contacts of a switch machine to detect an open industry siding turnout off the mainline, you can wire directly into the AUX DETECT terminal block.
 If these terminals are shorted together, they will trigger detection in the immediate block.
 (This is done by connecting MSS pin 4 - the local block detection line - and MSS pin 5, ground.
-These two MSS wires are brought out on the IN and GROUND terminals respectively.)   *NOTE:  The red DETECT light only illuminates if the DCC detector triggers.
+These two MSS wires are brought out on the IN and GND terminals respectively.)   *NOTE:  The red DETECT light only illuminates if the DCC detector triggers.
 It will not illuminate if the AUX DETECT pins are shorted together.*

 !!! note warning
     Never apply power of any kind to the AUX DETECT inputs, or you may damage other connected MSS nodes.
 The AUX DETECT terminals should only ever be connected to